-(Reference to Annex C of 'Keeping Children Safe in Education' Sept, 2023)
+(Reference to Annex C of 'Keeping Children Safe in Education' Sept, 2024)

-St Gregory's Catholic High School ensures that the DSL (Mrs C McKenna, Dep Head)
+St Gregory's Catholic High School ensures that the DSL

-- is a member of the leadership team and takes lead responsibilities for Safeguarding and Child Protection - has time, funding, authority, resources, training and support to provide advice and support to staff on child welfare and child protection matters - co-ordinates school's representation at CP Conferences and related meetings - liaises with Local Authority and seeks advice - has updated child protection training (every two years) - leads a Safeguarding Team to ensure all reported incidents are dealt with promptly and appropriate action/referrals take place - ensures annual training (Sept 2023), with DSL Deputies, for all staff who have regular contact with the school community.
+- is a member of the leadership team and takes lead responsibilities for Safeguarding and Child Protection - has time, funding, authority, resources, training and support to provide advice and support to staff on child welfare and child protection matters - co-ordinates school's representation at CP Conferences and related meetings - liaises with Local Authority and seeks advice - has updated child protection training (every two years) - leads a Safeguarding Team to ensure all reported incidents are dealt with promptly and appropriate action/referrals take place - Ensures annual training (Sept 2024), with DSL Deputies, for all staff who have regular contact with the school community.
 (Training is logged and signed/dated: attendance is sent to the Local Authority).
-New staff and those joining mid-year receive additional training and advice as part of their Induction Programme (Training PowerPoint is on staff shared area).

-- ensures specific focus is given on types of abuse so staff can be vigilant and raise concerns with the Safeguarding Team and make referrals (See Appendix D) NB.
+New staff and those joining mid-year receive additional training and advice as part of their Induction Programme (Training PowerPoint is on staff shared area). - ensures specific focus is given on types of abuse so staff can be vigilant and raise concerns with the Safeguarding Team and make referrals (See Appendix D) NB.
 This is updated in line with local and national issues during an academic year in order to keep staff fully informed of all the emerging information.
 Details are communicated in a range of ways, including: email, staff bulletin/briefing, twilight/staff meetings, staff safeguarding board. - ensures all pupils at the start of each academic year have safeguarding information/advice provided.
-(Collective Worship for all pupils in September, Safeguard training shared on website for pupils/parents; Parent workshops throughout the year on given topics as appropriate). - keeps detailed accurate secure contemporaneous records (dated, concern, initialled, actions taken) - updates 'Think Twice' register and ensure all staff are aware of additions/deletions via email/SIMS updates. - NB: Reference to be made to Appendix H which details the lead responsibility as stated in 'Keeping Children Safe in Education' September 2023. - provides time to listen to and act on Safeguarding Team member(s) concerns, in relation to their supervision.
+(Collective Worship for all pupils in September, Safeguard training shared on website for pupils/parents; Parent workshops throughout the year on given topics as appropriate). - Keep detailed, accurate, secure written records of safeguarding concerns, decisions made, and whether or not referrals have been made, and understand the purpose of this record-keeping - updates 'Think Twice' register and ensure all staff are aware of additions/deletions via email/SIMS updates.

+NB: Reference to be made to Appendix C which details the lead responsibility as stated in 'Keeping Children Safe in Education' September 2024.

+• provides time to listen to and act on Safeguarding Team member(s) concerns, in relation to their supervision.